epronk/code-challenge/README.md

 * On the command line type `Transform.App\bin\Release\net5.0\win-x64\Transform.App.exe`

-(A copy of the output of my solution is in the project directory with the name `data-transformed-sample.json`.
+(A copy of the output of my solution is in the project directory with the name `data-transformed-sample.json` for convenience)

 ## Implementation notes